 There are front and rear reading lamps on the overhead console and over the rear passenger doors.
-These lamps come on when any door is opened.
+These lamps come on when any door is opened, and on the remote key is pressed, or when the vehicle is turned off.